The Tailors Handbook – Origins of clothes and writings for tailors

 All pages about WDF Vincent are listed below:

 W.D.F.
-Vincent – Tailor and Journalist
+Vincent and Tailoring History

 Never mind the Quality… The Vincent Square